 Section 5 – Temperature Variation

-The goal of the DO-160 temperature fluctuation test is to evaluate how well aircraft equipment performs in the event of abrupt, severe temperature variations.
-Five categories in this process deal with the rate of temperature change for equipment mounted in or on aircraft.
+The goal of the DO-160 temperature fluctuation test is to evaluate how well the aircraft equipment performs in the event of abrupt, severe temperature variations.
+Five categories in this process deal with the rate of temperature change for equipment mounted in or on the aircraft.

 Similar to DO-160 Section 4, testing is carried out by putting the apparatus in an environmental testing room, keeping an eye on how the apparatus is affected, and documenting the results to decide if the apparatus passes or fails.